geudde/attic-chest/pages/04.season-3/17.meeting-38/02.vox/docs.md

 &emsp;&emsp;Mars with equal skill can wield
 &emsp;&emsp;Radiant arms in warlike field,
 &emsp;&emsp;Or when sprightlier trains advance,
-&emsp;&emsp;Graceful weaves the Pyrrhic Dance.
+&emsp;&emsp;Graceful weaves the Pyrrhic dance.

 &emsp;&emsp;Nay when Cupid rules the hour,
-&emsp;&emsp;Bows his head to Beauty's power,
+&emsp;&emsp;Bows his head to beauty's power,
 &emsp;&emsp;Then to him your suffrage give
 &emsp;&emsp;Valour, dancing, love, shall live.